 The Company is the largest provider of dredging services in the United States.
-In addition, the Company is the only U.S. dredging service provider with significant international operations, which represented 15% of its dredging revenues for the first six months of 2012, compared with the Company's prior three year average of 17%.
+In addition, the Company is the only U.S. dredging service provider with significant international operations, which represented 19% of its dredging revenues for the first nine months of 2012, compared with the Company's prior three year average of 17%.
 The mobility of the Company's fleet enables the Company to move equipment in response to changes in demand for dredging services.

 Dredging generally involves the enhancement or preservation of navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
 The U.S. dredging market consists of three primary types of work: capital, beach nourishment and maintenance.
 The Company's "bid market" is defined as the aggregate dollar value of domestic projects on which the Company bid or could have bid if not for capacity constraints.
 The Company experienced an average combined bid market share in the U.S. of 39% over the prior three years, including 41%, 60% and 32% of the domestic capital, beach nourishment and maintenance sectors, respectively.
-The foregoing bid market data does not reflect rivers & lakes activities which are separately categorized.
-The Company's bid market share of rivers & lakes in the prior year of activity is 39%.
+Rivers & lakes bid market share during the prior year of ownership by the Company is 39%.

 The Company's largest domestic dredging customer is the U.S. Army Corps of Engineers (the "Corps"), which is responsible for federally funded projects related to navigation and flood control of U.S. waterways.
-In the first six months of 2012, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy, and third parties operating under contracts with federal agencies were approximately 78% of dredging revenues, above the Company's prior three year average of 59%.
+In the first nine months of 2012, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy, and third parties operating under contracts with federal agencies, were approximately 72% of dredging revenues, above the Company's prior three year average of 59%.

 The Company's demolition subsidiaries are a major U.S. provider of commercial and industrial demolition services.
 Historically, the majority of the work was performed in the New England area.
 Through increased collaboration with Great Lakes' other lines of business, the demolition operations continue to expand into the New York area and marine demolition markets, specifically bridge demolition.
-In the first six months of 2012, demolition revenues accounted for 19% of total revenues, above the prior three year average of 12%.
+In the first nine months of 2012, demolition revenues accounted for 17% of total revenues, above the prior three year average of 12%.
 The demolition segment's principal services consist of exterior and interior demolition of commercial and industrial buildings, dismantling and disposal of aged or failing bridges, site development, salvage and recycling of related materials and removal of hazardous substances and materials.
 The Company's demolition operations are one of a few providers in New England with the required licenses, operating expertise, equipment fleet and access to bonding to execute larger, complex industrial demolition projects.